kristianp24/Prendi-Kristian-ActivitateDAM2024/README.md

 > 🧑‍🎓 A personal Android dev lab journal b

-Welcome to my university repo for **Mobile Application Development (DAM)** — where I explore, build, and break Android apps as part of my 2024 coursework! 🚀
+Welcome to my university repo for **Mobile Application Development (DAM)** 🚀

 ---

 ## 📘 What's Inside?

 This repo includes all lab work done during the semester 📆.
-Each folder = one lab = one step closer to Android mastery 💡
+The main lab which contains the work done through other labs is the "seminar_4" one 💡

 ### Topics Covered:
 - 🧱 Layouts & Views